 Dakin has been taking in many of those shelter pets over the past several weeks, thanks to our partnerships with organizations such as Operation Pets Alive (OPA) and the Aiken County Animal Shelter in South Carolina.
 Just before Hurricane Harvey made landfall in Texas on August 26, 12 animals came to Dakin via OPA.
 Another 13 arrived soon afterward, then another dozen who arrived later in September.
 Dakin received seven dogs/puppies and nine cats/kittens in response to Irma’s damage from Aiken, plus 14 cats and kittens that came from Florida and South Carolina through St. Hubert’s Animal Welfare Center in New Jersey.

-Our in-house animal population was already pretty full when the new arrivals joined them, so the word went out to Dakin Nation to encourage adoption.
+Our in-house animal population was already pretty full when the new arrivals joined them, so the word went out to Dakin's supporters to encourage adoption.
 We’re happy to report that since Harvey hit Texas, 423 Dakin animals have gone home, including 57 who were adopted during our one-day $5 Feline Adoption event on September 22.
-That’s an impressive figure!